ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

    * **Private key** - Enter the private key of the CA certificate.
    * **Password** (Optional) - Enter the password for the private key, if it is encrypted.
    * **Reenter password** (Optional) - Enter the password for the private key again.
    * **Hostname** (Optional) - The hostname to be mapped to the common name (CN) of the CA certificate.
 HCX requires that the format of the CA certificate must be accepted by NSX Edge.
-For more information about NSX Edge certificate formats, see [Importing SSL Certificates](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.3/com.vmware.nsx.admin.doc/GUID-19D3A4FD-DF17-43A3-9343-25EE28273BC6.html){: external}.
+For more information about NSX Edge certificate formats, see [Import an SSL certificate](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.admin.doc/GUID-0467DB43-C95F-45EB-98C4-D9B132488A9B.html){: external}.

 ## Deployment process for HCX
 {: #hcx_ordering-deploy}